HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### updateContentOfExample_ms.php
-__updateContentOfExample_ms.php__ updates the content of a box that includes a certain code example and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php).
+__updateContentOfExample_ms.php__ updates the content of a box that includes a certain code example and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.
 See __retrieveCodeviewerService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php